GorgiAstro/wind-integral-trajectory/README.md

 The WIND data located in the folder wind_trajectory was downloaded from ftp://spdf.gsfc.nasa.gov/pub/data/wind/orbit/pre_or/

 # Install Conda environment
+If running for the first time:
 `conda env create -f environment.yml`

+If the environment already exists, update it using:
+`conda env update -f environment.yml`

 # Install Jupyter Lab extensions
 ## Mandatory extensions